jmhuss/pyfocs/README.md

 # Overview

-pyfocs is the University of Bayreuth Micrometeorology python library for processing Fiber Optic Distributed Sensing (FODS) data.
-It is intended to streamline the handling of large and long-term DTS setups.
+pyfocs is a python library for processing Fiber Optic Distributed Sensing (FODS) data intended to streamline the handling of large and long-term DTS setups.
 ![](pyfocs_workflow.png)

 It automates the calibration and mapping of FODS data allowing the user to focus on the science.
 Calibration is robustly handled using the [dtscalibration package](https://github.com/dtscalibration/python-dts-calibration) (des Tombe, Schilperoort, and Bakker, 2020). pyfocs facilitates using an arbitrary fiber geometry, number of reference sections, and fiber calibration setup.